-- ➤ We Are You: From our designers and engineers to our sales people in the field, you will find chair users.
-When we design for you, we are designing for us. - ➤ TiFit: We manufacture made-to-measure wheelchairs (ZR, ZRA, TR3 and TX) that perform to prosthetic standards of fit and function.
-We call this TiFit: Every dimension of the chair is made to the exact specifications of the individual who will be using the chair.
-The optimal fit of a TiFit chair brings unparalleled performance. - ➤ Choice Matters: TiLite offers the most extensive range of options and components on a chair.
+- We Are You: From our designers and engineers to our sales people in the field, you will find chair users.
+When we design for you, we are designing for us. - Evidence-Based Quality: TiLite wheelchairs represent the latest in state-of-the-art design and performance based on extensive research into wheeled mobility.
+The result is a chair that provides unparalleled quality. - Choice Matters: TiLite offers the most extensive range of options and components on a chair.
 More choices mean more ability to truly create a custom configuration of options to meet the widest variety of needs and to maximize function. - Customer Service: TiLite's goal is to provide the ultimate service for the Ultimate Ride.
 The sale of a wheelchair does not mark the end of our relationship with our customers, it marks the beginning.
 We will always work with you, our customers, to ensure the highest levels of satisfaction.

 What does all this mean for you?
-It means that your handmade TiLite wheelchair represents the latest in state-of-the-art design, aesthetics, and performance and combines the finest frame and component materials with sophisticated manufacturing and quality control procedures, ensuring you many years of exceptional performance and durability.
+It means that your handmade TiLite wheelchair combines the finest frame and component materials with elegant aesthetics and sophisticated manufacturing and quality control procedures, ensuring you many years of exceptional performance and durability.
 Enjoy the ride.